MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-static-proxy-configuration.md

 The `HTTPS_PROXY` environment variable may similarly be defined during uninstallation.

 Note that installation and uninstallation will not necessarily fail if a proxy is required but not configured.
-However, telemetry will not be submitted, and the operation could take much longer due to network timeouts.
+However, telemetry won't be submitted, and the operation could take longer due to network timeouts.

 ## Post installation configuration